archethic-foundation/dex/README.md

 ```elixir
 add_liquidity(token1_min_amount, token2_min_amount)
 ```
 This action allow user to add liquidity to the pool.
 User must send tokens to the pool's genesis address.
 The amounts sent should be equivalent to the pool ratio.
-User can specify a slippage tolerence by providing the minimum amount by token that the pool can use.
+User can specify a slippage tolerance by providing the minimum amount by token that the pool can use.
 If there is more fund sent by the user than the needed liquidity, the excedent is returned to the user.
 In exchange of the liquidity, the user will receive some LP token.
 - `token1_min_amount` is the minimum amount of token1 to add in liquidity
 - `token2_min_amount` is the minimum amount of token2 to add in liquidity